kahalewai/agbac/readme.md

 * AGBAC-Min is a bounded sub-set of the full AGBAC specification ([link](https://github.com/kahalewai/agbac/tree/main/agbac-min))
 * Works with your existing Enterprise IAM Solutions right now; No patch or update required (custom config)
 * Provides system/app-level access control, native IAM configuration/scope only (remember, this is Minimal)
-* Enforce dual-subject authorization at system/app boundary; access control for both human user and agent
+* Enforce dual-subject authorization at system/app boundary; access control and logging for human and agent
-* Requires that your IAM Solution is configured to allow access for both human and agent (existing approval workflows)
-* Supports single or multi-agent workflows (when agents use OAuth); no changes to agent code
+* Easy first step towards Zero Trust alignment and enforcement of agentic workflows and access
 * Are you using Okta?
 Go directly to AGBAC-Min-Okta now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-okta.md))
 * Are you using EntraID?
 Go directly to AGBAC-Min-EntraID now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-entraid.md))
 * Are you using Auth0?
 Go directly to AGBAC-Min-Auth0 now! ([link](https://github.com/kahalewai/agbac/blob/main/agbac-min/agbac-min-auth0.md))